• Home

 Navel Chakra - Svadhishtasana Chakra

 Symbol: The symbol for the Svadhishthana Chakra or Sacral Chakra is made up of multiple circles, a crescent moon, and six lotus flower petals.
-The circles and crescent moon represent the cyclical nature of life, death, and rebirth, while the 6 petals portray the 6 negative aspects of our nature that we need to overcome to open this chakra.
+The circles and crescent moon represent the cyclical nature of life, death, and rebirth, while the 6 petals correspond to the six qualities that obstruct this chakra, like desire, anger, greed, delusion, pride, and envy.

 Color: Orange